Sleeping above the clouds in mountain village Santa Elena

 After climbing all the steps of the stairs, we thought we had almost reached the coffee plantation for our first coffee “shot,” but nooo…we were not there yet.

 Arriving at Finca “increíble,” we were warmly welcomed by Rosa.
-We were given a cup of coffee with a sweet goodie, while Rosa began to tell us about the history of the finca.
+We were given a cup of coffee with a cookie, while Rosa began to tell us about the history of the finca.
 Her father Mauro was the “star of the show” with his wonderful stories and dry sense of humor.

 He was also the one who showed us the young coffee plants and explained how to pick the coffee beans so we could earn our second cup of coffee -:)